Backpacking Photography Tips

 5. Look for key elements which can you can use in compositions.
 For a mountain scene, a foreground with a winding stream or a grouping of wildflowers can add movement and depth to the image.
 Objects such as boulders, a distant tent, or a person can also add scale to the scene.

 Commit to Photographing

 Face it, backpacking and the related chores of camping are a lot of work.
-But it’s only one half of the work you’ll face when you’re there to make excellent images.
+But it’s only one-half of the work you’ll face when you’re there to make excellent images.
 While other parties are sitting around camp enjoying the sunset, or sleeping late the next morning, you need to be on the move.

 1. Don’t be in a rush, plan in extra days.
-Good light and photography rarely happens on your schedule.
+Good light and photography rarely happen on your schedule.
 An extra day or two in an area increases your chance of getting the light you want.

 2. Get accustomed to rising before dawn in the morning.
 How early you need to get up depends on how far you are from where you need to photograph.
 You can always get more sleep when you return to camp.

 3. Stick it out until it’s really over.
 Some photographers pack it up right after the sun sets or rises.
 Big mistake.
 I can’t tell you how many times it appeared like all the best light was gone, only for the sun to find a gap in the clouds and come back in full force.
 Sometimes you’ll be faced with a boring cloudless sunrise when a few minutes later glowing wisps or puffy clouds develop literally out of nowhere.